CN-UPB/Pishahang/src/schemas/README.md

 This directory contains JSON schemas for many objects used in Pishahang, including descriptors and records.
 All schemas are written in the YAML format and placed in the `lib` directory.
 Schemas may contain references to other schema files.
-Yet, not every JSON schema implementation is capable of resolving these references.
+Yet, many JSON schema implementations are not capable of resolving these references.
 Hence, this directory also includes a Node.js script to resolve the references and write the resulting schemas to the `bundled` directory, in YAML and JSON formats.
 When you make changes to schema files in the `lib` directory, make sure to follow the [bundling section](Bundling) to update the bundled files as well.